What is HSC Plus?

 Michael has an ATAR of 90.30 from his 2012 HSC.
 In January/February 2013 Michael received a total of 3 offers of admission for Semester 1 2013 from three different universities.
 He wasn't sure what he wanted to study so deferred his offers and decided to work and travel during 2013.

-After much reflection, Michael has now decided that he wants to apply for a different course for 2014 admission and has lodged an application via UAC.
+After much reflection, Michael has now decided that he wants to apply for a different degree for 2014 admission and has lodged an application via UAC.
 If Michael lists UNSW preferences in his application for admission in 2014 he will receive HSC Plus bonus points as outlined below.

 Michael's HSC Courses